russd2357/fio-perf/README.md

 The terraform scripts deploy the infrastructure with an AKS cluster with the cluster autoscaler enabled and a single azure files share.

-helm deployment kicks off fio runs as k8s jobs. a parameter file is fed into the helm deployment which allows all pods to have the same fio parameters
+The Helm package deploys a kubernetes jobs which consists of one or more jobs, defined by the user, and can run on one or more nodes.
+An external parameter file is provided as an input to the helm deployment which enables kubernetes jobs to have the same fio parameters.

+Detailed instructions on customizing the helm chart is documented below in the **Deploying the FIO Helm Chart** section.

 ## Artifacts